emmafranchino/master_thesis/README.md

-"Specific Contributions of Cortical Cortex On the Integration of Audio-Visual Walking Inputs in Patients with Stroke Compared to Healthy Subjects: an EEG Frequency-Tagging Approach"
+The "Specific Contributions of Cortical Cortex On the Integration of Audio-Visual Walking Inputs in Patients with Stroke Compared to Healthy Subjects: an EEG Frequency-Tagging Approach" manuscript was written under the supervision of professors Antoni Rodriguez-Fornells and Marta Matamala-Gomez.

-The present thesis written for the Master in Cognitive Science and Language provided by the University of Barcelona describes a scientific experiment conducted with EEG (electroencefalogram) on 42 participants.
+It was discussed during my Cognitive Science and Language Master's dissertation in September 2024 at the University of Barcelona.

-Half of the participants presented a celebral lesion caused by an stroke, while the others were neurologically healthy.
+Here you can find the latex project, and read the thesis (written in English) in the main.pdf file.

-The the thesis can be read in the main.pdf file.
+The content of the manuscript is summarized in the following abstract: